exercism/julia/exercises/concept/role-playing-game/.docs/instructions.md

 The `revive` function should check that the player's character is indeed dead (their health has reached `0`).

-If they are dead:
+If the player is dead:
 - The player should be revived with `100` health.
-- The player's mana should be incremented with the `increment` function.
+- The player's mana should be incremented using the `increment` function.

-If they are alive:
-- Nothing happens to the player
+If the player is  alive, nothing happens to the player

 The `revive` function should return the player.